Most people usually think that video animation and game

 your death.
 That is why timing is very important in video game graphics.

-Many thanks to Dallas Demolition for helping our blog get on its feet!
+Many thanks to Plantation Shutters Little River SC for helping our blog get on its feet!